 Every microservice has a specific goal and can communicate with others by using a global gRPC definition.
-Persistent information is saved into a PostgresSQL database and there are outbound services that connect with third-party services to trigger events (such as confirmation emails).
-All of the microservices, including the front-end, are connected to the same OpenTelemetry collector instance, which uses Jaeger as one of the data stores for the tracing data.
+Persistent information is saved into a PostgreSQL database and there are outbound services that connect with third-party services to trigger events (such as confirmation emails).
+All of the microservices, including the front-end, are connected to the same OpenTelemetry Collector instance, which uses Jaeger as one of the data stores for the tracing data.

 Prior to re-architecting, the front-end consisted of a Golang SSR app, which sent complete HTML to the browser for display.
 Every request and call redirected to the server so new information was shown.

 Before starting the development process, the front-end application wasn’t matching the theme that OpenTelemetry had been using in terms of colors, products, and overall user experience.
 In addition, the demo lacked a real front-end (browser side) application as the current implementation was a Go application.

 The first task at hand was to bring the demo to the modern age by updating the design, color schemes, and user experience.
 Olly Babiak walked into the fray to help us achieve this by creating a modernized version of the application.
 It included an improved way to display the products landing page, an updated product details page, a mini cart, and a fully compatible mobile version of the application.

 Now we had an application design that would match the rest of the OpenTelemetry themes and colors and look more like the OpenTelemetry.io website.